thelfer/tfel/docs/mfront/LinearSystemSolver.md

   rolled loop indexes the tile dynamically and demotes it to slow local memory.
 If `false`, no unroll pragma anywhere - faster compiles, GPU performance not guaranteed.
+- `out_of_tile_search_threshold`: acceptable-pivot threshold of the
+  out-of-tile search.
+An in-tile pivot candidate whose magnitude reaches this value is accepted without looking outside the tile; below it, the search extends to the rows under the tile (out-of-tile pivoting) and the best corrected candidate wins.
+- `singular_pivot_threshold`: the factorization is declared singular when even the best candidate of the out-of-tile recovery stays below this threshold.

 If a parameter is not defined, the default values are inherited for the `TiledLUppDefaultConfig` class defined by the `TDLS` library.
 See the